Nessrine88/MyEnumerable/README.md

 ### Key Features <a name="key-features"></a>

-- **Character Decoding**: Ability to decode individual Morse code characters to their corresponding English alphabets.
+- **All Elements**: Utilize the `#all?` method to check if all elements in the list meet a certain condition.
-- **Word Decoding**: Decode entire words from Morse code to English.
+- **Any Element**: Use the `#any?` method to find out if at least one element in the list satisfies a given condition.
-- **Message Decoding**: Decode full messages encoded in Morse code into readable English text.
+- **Filter Elements**: Use the `#filter` method to create a new array containing elements that meet a certain condition.
-- **Modular Design**: Built with reusability in mind to easily incorporate into other Ruby projects.
+- **Modular Design**: Built with reusability in mind, the `MyEnumerable` module can easily be included in other Ruby projects.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>